Fabiola220/Employment-management-system/README.md

-## Employment Management System (MERN + MySQL)
+## Employment Management System (MERN )

-This project is a full-stack MERN application (MySQL, Express.js, React, Node.js) designed to streamline employee administration by integrating core HR functions such as attendance tracking, leave management, and payroll processing into a single platform.
+This project is a full-stack MERN application (MongoDB, Express.js, React, Node.js) designed to streamline employee administration by integrating core HR functions such as attendance tracking, leave management, and payroll processing into a single platform.

 I created this system as a practice project to strengthen my full-stack development skills, particularly in: